Vietnam.vn - Nền tảng quảng bá Việt Nam

 Singapore's decision comes after many other passenger transport hubs in Asia adopted biometric technology, such as Hong Kong (China) and Japan.

 Accordingly, Hong Kong International Airport introduced the Flight Token self-service biometric authentication system.
-According to the airport, passengers can pass through different departure checkpoints – from check-in, baggage drop to security check, boarding the plane – with just their face and without having to show their travel documents or boarding passes again.
+According to the airport, passengers can pass through different departure checkpoints – from check-in, baggage drop to security check, boarding – with just their face and without having to show their travel documents or boarding passes again.

 Passengers aged 11 and above with an e-passport can use the Flight Token system.
 Currently, the system is available to those travelling to destinations such as Bangkok, Taipei, Tokyo.